felangel/bloc/docs/flutterweathertutorial.md

 |-- test/
 ```

-### Architecture Layers
+### Architecture

-> Following the [bloc architecture](https://bloclibrary.dev/#/architecture) guidelines, each feature will be implemented in layers.
+> Following the [bloc architecture](https://bloclibrary.dev/#/architecture) guidelines, our application will consist of several layers.

-- Data Layer: retrieving weather data from API
+- **Data**: retrieve raw weather data from the API
-- Repository: wrapping the data layer and compiling the data into a useful state for our application
+- **Repository**: abstract the data layer and expose domain models for the application to consume
-- Business Logic Layer: keep track and change state based on user input (unit information, city details, themes, etc.)
+- **Business Logic**: manage the state of each feature (unit information, city details, themes, etc.)
-- Presentation Layer: display weather information and collect input from users (settings page, search page etc.)
+- **Presentation**: display weather information and collect input from users (settings page, search page etc.)

 ## Data Layer